ghall15/fiscalhistory/webpage/_build/html/_sources/bond_pricing_primer.txt

 of a coupon bonds as a bundle of pure discount or zero coupon bonds.

 To do this, we need to define some notation.
-To keep things simple, assume that we live in world without money (so we don't have to think about inflation) and just a single good.
-We can call this single good beans.
-In this world people eat beans, save beans, trade beans, and plant beans to produce beans.
+To keep things simple, assume that we live in world without money (so we don't have to think about inflation).
+In this world there is just a single good.
+Call this single good "beans."
+In this world people eat beans, save beans, trade beans, and plant beans to produce more beans.

 Define